ryleu/armor-nerf/README.md

 - `toughness_disabled`: Ignores the toughness system entirely.
 - `flat_toughness`: Toughness reduces the incoming damage by a flat amount.
 - `large_toughness`: Toughness makes armor more effective against larger attacks.
+- `crumbling_armor`: Rebel's insane formula that makes toughness add to the armor value based on durability.

 # Extending